 - Utilization: The ability of the cells to use the oxygen transferred to them in the creation of energy through aerobic respiration.

-These same steps occur in reverse to transfer carbon dioxide from the cells out into the atmosphere.
+These same steps reverse to transfer carbon dioxide from the cells into the atmosphere.
 The only difference is that a larger portion of carbon dioxide travels in the plasma instead of being bound to hemoglobin.

-Keep in mind the difference between "internal respiration" ad "external respiration."
+Keep in mind the difference between "internal respiration" and "external respiration."
 While these processes sound similar, they are very different.

 Oxyhemoglobin dissociation curve

-The oxyhemoglobin dissociation curve is a graphical representation of how various factors alter the binding of oxygen to hemoglobin.
+The oxyhemoglobin dissociation curve is a graphical representation of how various factors alter oxygen binding to hemoglobin.
 If the curve is shifted to the "right," it implies that oxygen is less tightly bound to hemoglobin and more available for cells.
 If the curve is shifted to the "left," it implies that oxygen binds more tightly to hemoglobin and is less available to cells.